utnet-org/utility/docs/practices/style.md

 ### Naming

-Prefix all `framework` metrics with `unc_`.
+Prefix all `unc-infra. metrics with `unc_`.
 Follow the [Prometheus naming convention](https://prometheus.io/docs/practices/naming/) for new metrics.

-**Rationale:** The `unc_` prefix makes it trivial to separate metrics exported by `framework` from other metrics, such as metrics about the state of the machine that runs `unc-node`.
+**Rationale:** The `unc_` prefix makes it trivial to separate metrics exported by `unc-infra. from other metrics, such as metrics about the state of the machine that runs `unc-node`.

 ### Performance